CESARBR/knot-fog-connector/README.md

 #### removeDevice(id): Promise&lt;Void&gt;

 Remove a device from the cloud.
+Called when a device is removed from the fog.

 ##### Argument